 In 2010, Acceleware began investigating the technology to use RF energy for in-situ heating of heavy oil and bitumen.
-In the ensuing six years, Acceleware has filed four patent applications for RF heating technology, and has developed leading edge simulation software.
+In the ensuing nine years, Acceleware has filed four patent applications for RF heating technology, and has developed leading edge simulation software.
 Additional patent applications for RF heating are currently underway as the Company expands its portfolio of intellectual property in line with product development.
 RF heating for oil production is not a new concept, however, trials to date have shown limited success.
 Acceleware believes that the limitations experienced to date can be overcome with its proprietary technology.
 Acceleware's RF heating research and development effort has focused on reducing the capital cost of the technology, making the technology more flexible for use in a variety of wells, and improving the scalability of the technology to very long horizontal wells commonly used in Alberta's oil sands and elsewhere.
 The Company believes that RF heating has the potential to reduce capital and operating cost for heavy oil and oil sands extraction, as well as reduce the environmental footprint by dramatically reducing the use of water and limiting the greenhouse gas emissions associated with current extraction techniques.
 Acceleware's unique expertise with RF heating technology has also resulted in service revenue both locally and abroad.
 In the course of the Company's RF heating development and services business, the Company developed sophisticated simulation software tools based on AxFDTD coupled to third party reservoir simulation software.
 In late 2013, Acceleware commercialized and introduced these simulation tools as AxHEATTM a product aimed at oil and gas companies investigating the effectiveness of RF heating in increasing the efficiency of heavy oil and oil sands production.

-In each of the last three years including 2016, the Company received funding from NRC-IRAP to partially finance its RF heating technology development.
+In each of the last four years including 2017, the Company received funding from NRC-IRAP to partially finance its RF heating technology development.
 Acceleware's RF heating R&D program is focused on removing certain known technical limitations preventing the widespread adoption of this technology in enhanced oil recovery.
 In 2015, the Company conducted successful laboratory testing of critical components of the technology.
-In 2016, the Company commenced testing in larger scale field experiments, with additional components, to more closely replicate a commercial system.
-The Company expects to continue field tests in 2017, and begin planning for a commercial scale test.
+In 2016, the Company commenced testing in larger scale field experiments, with additional components, to more closely replicate a commercial system, and completed the first phase of those tests in 2017.
+The Company expects to continue field tests in 2018 with the commencement of a commercial-scale test in an oil sands reservoir.
+Acceleware has been awarded a \$10 million non-repayable contribution to complete a commercial-scale field test of its RF XL technology.
+The funding will be provided by Sustainable Development Technology Canada (SDTC) and Emissions Reduction Alberta (ERA) in accordance with their mandates to bring clean technologies to market that are economically viable and reduce GHG emissions.
+The funding is contingent upon the execution of contribution agreements with both SDTC and ERA and a partnership with an oil sands producer to complete the commercial scale field test.
+Acceleware is in the process of finalizing a partnership with one or more oil sands producers as required to complete this commercial-scale field test in an oil sands reservoir.